tariqs26/rss-aggregator/README.md

 # RSS Aggregator

-A simple RSS feed aggregator that allows clients to:
+A simple RSS feed aggregator that allows users to:

 - Add RSS feeds to be collected.
-- Follow and un-follow RSS feeds that other users have added.
+- Follow and un-follow RSS feeds that they have added.
-- Fetch all of the latest posts from the RSS feeds they follow.
+- Fetch the latest posts from the RSS feeds they follow.

-RSS feeds are a way for websites to publish updates to their content.
-You can use this project to keep up with your favorite blogs, news sites, podcasts, and more.

-## Features

-- **Add RSS Feeds:** Users can add RSS feeds to the system.
-- **Follow/Unfollow Feeds:** Users can follow and un-follow feeds added by others.
-- **Fetch Latest Posts:** Users can fetch the latest posts from the feeds they follow.

 ## API Routes

+In progress...

 ## Setup and Installation